Skip to main content

 #

-Since May 1, 2026 falls on a Friday, many people use the long weekend for visits, outings, or trips inland.
+Since May 1, 2026 falls on a Friday, many people use the long weekend for visits, outings, or trips into the interior.

 • Buses, taxis, and ride platforms: In public transport, you should expect holiday service rather than normal weekday schedules.
-Some routes run normally, others less frequently.
+Some connections run regularly, others less often.
 Waiting times for taxis, Bolt, or Uber can also be longer depending on the time and place.

-• Long-distance buses and fuel: If you plan to travel overland, it is better to check departures directly with the respective service beforehand.
-Fueling up is also easier if you do it the day before.
+• Long-distance buses and fuel: If you want to travel overland, it is better to check departures directly with the respective connection beforehand.
+Refueling is also more relaxed if you do it the day before.

 Schools / Work / Authorities